projectcalico/calico/master/getting-started/kubernetes/installation/hosted/k8s-backend/index.md

 - Calico without etcd performs policy enforcement only and does not yet support Calico BGP networking.
 - Calico without etcd does not yet support Calico IPAM.
 It is recommended to use `host-local` IPAM in conjunction with Kubernetes pod CIDR assignments.
 - Calico without etcd does not yet support the full set of `calicoctl` commands.
+- Calico without etcd does not yet support the full set of calico/node options (such as IP autodiscovery).

 ## Requirements